g0udurix/LRN/README.md

 ## Development
 - Keep regenerated artifacts out of git.
 The `.gitignore` already excludes `Legisquebec originals/`, `output/`, and logs.
+- Install test deps with `pip install beautifulsoup4 lxml requests pytest`.
 - Run tests with `python -m pytest`.
-Offline fixtures cover bilingual extraction, annex conversion stubs, and history crawling.
+Fixtures cover bilingual extraction, annex conversion stubs, and history crawling (success/failure).
+- CI (`.github/workflows/ci.yml`) runs pytest on Python 3.10 and 3.11 with pip caching.
-- `pyproject.toml` configures pytest to find the `lrn` package without installation; `sitecustomize.py` injects the repo root into `sys.path`.
+- `pyproject.toml` configures pytest discovery; `sitecustomize.py` injects the repo root into `sys.path` for local runs.

 ## Troubleshooting
 - If annex conversion fails, the CLI logs a warning and leaves the PDF in place.